Denali Equipment List

 Examples

-- Thermarest Neoair XTherm MAX BUY NOW!
+--> Thermarest Neoair XTherm MAX

-- Mountain Equipment Aerostat 7.0 Down Mat BUY NOW!
+--> Mountain Equipment Aerostat 7.0 Down Mat

 * MUST HAVE an inflatable pad patch kit with you in case of a puncture.